-In order to remain on track for graduation in four years, students should earn a minimum of 6 credits each school year.
-Please note that these are minimum requirements.
+In order to remain on track for graduation in four years, students should earn an average of 6 credits each school year.
 Students following a regular program without failures should have more than the suggested minimums.
 Students entering 10th grade should have 6 credits; students entering 11th grade should have 12 credits; and students entering 12th grade should have 18 credits.